10 Key Sustainability Challenges to Tackle

 However, offsets take time to produce.
 Trees are a primary form and can take up to 10 years to reach an impactful rate of carbon absorption, or sequestration.

-We therefore need to rapidly accelerate the rate of offset developments during 2025, in preparation for future demand.
+We therefore need to rapidly accelerate the rate of offset developments, in preparation for future demand.

 6. Social Inequality and Economic Disparity